segalgouldn/CMSC220-Assignment-1/README.md

 # CMSC220-Assignment-1
-The first assignment for CMSC 220: Bioinformatics
+The first assignment for CMSC 220: Bioinformatics, which involves using Python to reverse-transcribe DNA.